Hillary Monahan: As Eva Darrows

 Her first standalone young adult novel, The Awesome was published under the pen name Eva Darrows by Ravenstone in 2015.
 It's about a seventeen-year-old ghost hunter on a quest to lose her virginity in order to be able to hunt vampires.
 The Awesome received a starred review from Publishers Weekly.

 As Thea de Salle

 Monahan's first adult romance series, NOLA Nights, a three-book series starting with The King of Bourbon Street, was published in 2017 by Pocket Star, under the pen name Thea de Salle.

 Short stories

-Monahan will also contributing a short story to His Hideous Heart, a 2019 anthology of retellings of Edgar Allan Poe stories, edited by Dahlia Adler, and published by Flatiron Books.
-Her writing will appear alongside authors Kendare Blake, Rin Chupeco, Lamar Giles, Tiffany D. Jackson, and Stephanie Kuehn, among others.
+Monahan also contributed a short story to His Hideous Heart, a 2019 anthology of retellings of Edgar Allan Poe stories, edited by Dahlia Adler, and published by Flatiron Books.
+Her story appeared alongside authors such as Kendare Blake, Rin Chupeco, Lamar Giles, Tiffany D. Jackson, and Stephanie Kuehn.
+Monahan also contributed to an charity anthology, called Giving the Devil His Due: Special Edition, edited by Rebecca Brewer and published in the Running Wild Press.